mrhobbeys/SysadminScriptsandJunk/README.md

 ## Security and Best Practices

 - **Webhook Security:** Keep your Discord webhook URL private.
 Rotate it if compromised.
+- **Discord Webhook Usage Disclaimer:** These scripts send data to Discord webhooks, which may involve transmitting sensitive information.
+Ensure compliance with your organization's data handling policies, privacy regulations (e.g., GDPR, HIPAA), and local laws.
+Use at your own risk and consult legal or IT security experts regarding regulatory requirements and associated risks.
 - **Execution Policy:** Use `Bypass` only for trusted scripts.
 Reset to `RemoteSigned` after use.
 - **Permissions:** Run scripts with appropriate privileges (e.g., Administrator for system folders).
 - **Data Handling:** These scripts access sensitive data (e.g., browsing history).
 Use ethically and legally.